 It’s not hard to see that we really need salvation.
 We need forgiveness for our sinful acts, and we need restoration for our damaged being.
 God’s complete salvation includes both.

-“For Christ also has suffered once for sins, the Righteous on behalf of the unrighteous, that He might bring you to God, on the one hand being put to death in the flesh, but on the other, made alive in the Spirit.”
+“For Christ also has suffered once for sins, the Righteous on behalf of the unrighteous, that He might bring you to God.”

 When we repent and believe in Jesus Christ and all He did for us, we’re forgiven of our sins.
 All our sinful acts are taken care of by Jesus’ death on the cross.

 But Jesus Christ also rose from the dead, and 1 Corinthians 15:45 tells us that in resurrection He “became a life-giving Spirit.”
-As the Spirit, Christ enters our deadened human spirit and enlivens it with His life.
+As the Spirit, Christ enters our deadened human spirit and enlivens it.
 This is how we’re born again with God’s eternal life.
 Now, we have the life of God!
 This is what He’s wanted for us since Eden.

 Salvation in every part